 The League of Women Voters of Ohio (LWVO) officially endorsed Issue 1, a proposed constitutional amendment to end partisan congressional gerrymandering appearing on the May 8 primary ballot.
 This move put the League’s full weight behind the ballot issue and advanced the organization’s decades of work at the forefront of redistricting reform efforts, most recently in the Fair Congressional Districts for Ohio campaign and negotiating the legislative deal that became Issue 1.

-Issue 1 was proposed in 2018 as a constitutional amendment to end partisan congressional gerrymandering appearing on the May 8 primary ballot.
+Issue 1 was proposed in 2018 as an amendment to the Ohio constitution to end partisan congressional gerrymandering appearing on the May 8 primary ballot.

 It created a bipartisan process that strongly encourages both major parties to cooperate and agree on a congressional map that better represents the views of Ohioans.
 Issue 1 included greater transparency and strong rules that focus on keeping communities together and prohibitions on gerrymandering if the two political parties come to an impasse.